550 Madison Avenue: Facade

-The granite facade helped to reduce energy compared to the glass curtain walls used on many of the city's contemporary skyscrapers.
-Only about one-third of 550 Madison Avenue's facade is clad in glass.
-At the time that the plans were announced in 1978, Johnson said this would make 550 Madison Avenue the city's "most energy-efficient structure".
+The granite facade helped to reduce energy consumption compared to the glass curtain walls used on many of the city's contemporary skyscrapers.
+In 2020, during the building's renovation, it received an "A" grade on a citywide energy-efficiency ranking system.
+About one-third of the facade is clad in glass.
+When the plans were announced in 1978, Johnson claimed that the glass on the facade would make 550 Madison Avenue the city's "most energy-efficient structure".
 The windows are recessed into granite surrounds that are up to 10 in deep.
-The architects had wanted the windows to be deeper, but this was not possible because of the cost of the granite.
+The architects had wanted deeper windows, but the high cost of the granite made this infeasible.
 Additionally, the round mullions of the original design were given a more rectangular shape, and the window arrangement was dictated by the interior use.
 The building also includes more than 1,000 pieces of brass manufactured by the Chicago Extruded Metals Company.